7h3v01c3/tutorials/How to Unvault using Divi Desktop Application.md

        reclaimvaultfunds <your_address_from_unvault_document> remaining_amount "sweep_funds"
        ```
      - Ensure you **double-check the pasted address** at each step for accuracy.
-     - Like in the previous example, `"sweep_funds"` will transfer all remaining funds in the vault to the specified address.
+     - `"sweep_funds"` will transfer all remaining funds in the vault to the specified address, considering fees for a successful transaction.

 ## Quick Command Reference